avatar

 About Me

-I am currently writing my dissertation on hybrid content moderation of discussions hosted by online news outlets (comment sections).
-I create computational tools to support the content moderator in their tasks.
-Specifically, I look at identifying ‘good’ or ‘constructive’ comments, which news outlets manually highlight to promote better discussions.
+I wrote my dissertation on hybrid content moderation of discussions hosted by online news outlets (comment sections).
+You can read my thesis here.
+I created computational tools to support the content moderator in their tasks.
+Specifically, I looked at identifying ‘good’ or ‘constructive’ comments, which news outlets manually highlight to promote better discussions.
 You can read about my research here (Dutch).
-Furthermore, I study how content moderators are currently working alongside AI-based tools as well as the opportunities for future collaboration.
-My PhD project is part of the larger Better-MODS project.
+Furthermore, I studied how content moderators are currently working alongside AI-based tools as well as the opportunities for future collaboration.
+My PhD project was part of the larger Better-MODS project.

-Alongside the work for my dissertation, I look at how you can (computationally) identify large-scale trends in online discussions and measure impact/agency of user interaction on news platforms.
+In the past I have looked at how you can (computationally) identify large-scale trends in online discussions and measure impact/agency of user interaction on news platforms.
+I am currently still working on automatic summarization of online discussions and using language models to create explanations of (group) recommender systems.

 Current Projects